One Viennese tradition in winter is to turn a few circles at the open-air ice rink run by the Wiener Eislaufverein (Viennese ice skating association).

 The Viennese approach to figure skating (inspired by the American skater Jackson Haines) also played an influential role in moving the sport away from the rigid (British) approach and toward the more fluid, dynamic sport we know today.

-The skating season runs from October 20th, 2018 to March 3rd, 2019, with the rink open from 9 am through to 8 pm (9 pm Tuesday
+The skating season typically runs from late October to early March, with the rink usually open from 9am through to 8pm (9pm Tuesday

-Entrance fees for skaters at the time of writing were around €7-8 for adults, with reductions for kids and families, and a nominal €1 charge if you just want to go inside.
+Entrance fees for skaters last season were around €7-8 for adults, with reductions for kids and families, and a nominal €1 charge if you just wanted to go inside.
 Check the website for up-to-date details.
 You can also hire skates at the attached sports boutique.

 Subway: U4 to Stadtpark (take the southwest exit to the beautiful Wagner-designed station building)